How to Safely Exclude Apps via A/V Program to Avoid False Positives

 When you add an exclusion, the antivirus software follows that rule without question.
 You can set exclusions for individual files, entire folders, specific running processes, or even certain file types (like .PST or .SQL).
 For example, if you exclude a process, the antivirus will not scan any files opened or modified by that process, regardless of where those files are on the system.
 This is a powerful feature, as it ensures a trusted application can run without interruption.
 At the same time, it highlights the risk: if that trusted process is ever compromised, its activities will fly under the radar of your security scans, creating a significant vulnerability.

-Why Use Antivirus Exclusions?
+When (and Why) Should You Use Antivirus Exclusions?

 At first glance, creating an exclusion might feel like poking a hole in your security armor.
 But when done thoughtfully, it’s a strategic move to balance robust protection with operational efficiency.
 Antivirus software is designed to be aggressive, which is great for catching threats, but that aggression can sometimes interfere with legitimate business operations.
 Using exclusions is about fine-tuning your security tools to work smarter, not just harder.
 It allows you to tell your antivirus, "I know this file looks unusual, but it's a trusted part of our workflow, so please stand down."
 This simple instruction can resolve performance bottlenecks, prevent unnecessary alerts, and ensure your critical applications run without a hitch.